ramonpaolo/cli-create-default-project/README.md

     "description": {
-        "--docker": "if pass this flag, the docker is enabled in the project", "--http2": "if pass this flag, the http2(spdy) is enabled in the project(express)", "--database": {
+        "--docker": "if pass this flag, the docker is enabled in the project", "--http2": "if pass this flag, the http2(spdy) is enabled in the project(express)", "--cloud": {
-            "description": "you can pass until 3 values to enable X database in the project", "values": ["postgres", "mongo", "redis"]
-        },
-        "--cloud": {
             "description": "you can pass until 2 values to enable X cloud provider(sdk) in the project", "values": ["firebase", "aws"]